ToshY/BunnyNet-PHP/docs/token-authentication.md

 );
 ```

-1. Time in seconds the resource is available after signing.
-2. Speed download limit in kB/s.

 !!! note

+    - The argument `expirationTime` denotes the time in seconds the resource is available after signing.
+    - The argument `speedLimit` denotes the download speed limit (in kB/s) for the resource.
     - Token IP validation only supports IPv4.
     - In order to reduce the false negatives (and increase privacy) for Token IP validation, the default is to
     allow the full `/24` subnet.
 As an example, a token signed for a user with IPv4 `12.345.67.89` will allow